fbpx

 • Socially Surround them.
 Gain the social support of others in the buying committee.
 This archetype is being pulled in too many directions.
 Helping create priority alignment will focus this buyer on you as a Top 3-5 priority.

-• Find insights (competitive intelligence, data sheets, studies, reports, etc.) that will push this buyer off their stagnant status quo and help trigger the opportunity cost of “Time-for-Knowledge” exchange.
+• Find insights (competitive intelligence, data sheets, studies, reports, etc.) that will push this buyer off their stagnant status quo and help trigger the opportunity cost of the “Time-for-Knowledge” exchange.

 Archetype #2 – Yellow Brick Road